cfss-old/sp18_hw01/README.md

 # hw01
-# A Breif Bio for Sophia Mo
+# A Brief Bio for Sophia Mo
 I am a fourth-year undergraduate student at UChicago, majoring in Economics, Math, and Political Science.
 I am passionate about economics research, and plan to pursue graduate study in economics.

 ## Background